eskil/frameworks-repository/README.md

 note:
 =====

-Do not create subdirectores (eg Cells Classes etc) and put files there.
+Under BKit, do not create subdirectores (eg Cells Classes etc) and put files there.
+As tempting as that may be.

 During install, in debug, headers keep the path;